CSS code surgery as a universal construction: Error-corrected logical operations

-We now describe how our abstract formalism leads to a general set of fault-tolerant logical operations for CSS codes.
-We consider this to be a good application of the homological algebraic formalism, as we suspect these logical operations would be challenging to derive without the machinery of $\Chains$. \footnote{An alternative approach could be to use Tanner graphs.} So far in our description of code maps there are two main assumptions baked in: that one can perform linear maps between CSS codes (a) deterministically and (b) fault-tolerantly, both of which are desired for performing quantum computation.
+We now describe how our abstract formalism leads to a general set of error-corrected logical operations for CSS codes.
+We consider this to be a good application of the homological algebraic formalism, as we suspect these logical operations would be challenging to derive without the machinery of $\Chains$. \footnote{An alternative approach could be to use Tanner graphs.} So far in our description of code maps there are two main assumptions baked in: that one can perform linear maps between CSS codes (a) deterministically and (b) while maintaining error-correction, both of which are desired for performing quantum computation.

 For assumption (a), we can only implement code maps which are interpreted as an isometry deterministically.
 If they are not, instead we must perform measurements on physical qubits.
 Recall from Proposition~\ref{prop:CNOT_circuit} that every code map has an interpretation constructed from CNOTs and some additional states and effects taken from $\{\ket{+}, \bra{0}\}$ for a $\overline{Z}$-preserving code map or $\{\bra{+}, \ket{0}\}$ for an $\overline{X}$-preserving code map.
 This means that in order to implement the code map non-deterministically, one need only apply CNOTs and measure some qubits in the $Z$-basis (for a $\overline{Z}$-preserving code map) or the $X$-basis ($\overline{X}$-preserving code map).
 Of course, should we acquire the undesired measurement result, we induce errors in our code map.
 There is no protocol for correcting these errors in all generality.
 For assumption (b), there is no protocol for performing arbitrary CNOT circuits on physical qubits in a code fault-tolerantly.
 However, when performing CSS code surgery which is a separated $\overline{Z}$- or $\overline{X}$-merge, we have a protocol which addresses both (a) and (b).